Rev N Rise

 Mercedes-Benz has been making electric cars for years — the EQS, the EQE, the EQB — but none of them felt like a genuine reinvention.
 They felt like conventional Mercedes models with batteries fitted underneath.
 The CLA EV is different.
 It was designed from the ground up as an electric car, on a completely new platform called MMA — Mercedes Modular Architecture — built from the very first sketch to prioritise range, efficiency and software in ways that the EQ cars never were.

 The result is a car that takes the fight to the Tesla Model 3 on range and efficiency, to the BMW i4 on driving character, and to both of them on interior technology.
 At $47,250 — starting below $50,000 for a Mercedes with 374 miles of range — it also arrives at a price that makes the luxury EV conversation genuinely accessible.
-This is not a niche product.
-It is Mercedes' vision for what every electric car it builds will eventually become.

 Design — Familiar Silhouette, Revolutionary Details

 The CLA's fastback coupe silhouette is one of the most recognisable shapes in the compact luxury segment — and Mercedes has kept it largely intact for this generation, which is exactly the right decision.
-Buyers know what they are getting when they see a CLA on the road.
 What has changed is everything in the details.
+The front end is defined by slim LED headlights connected by a full-width light bar — and the grille, which features 142 illuminated Mercedes star logos arranged across the full width of the front fascia.
+At night the effect is extraordinary.

 The Powertrain — Two Versions, Both Impressive